By Kelsey Alpaio, Staff Writer

 We’re creating time for the teams — the top eight teams that make it to the end — to go through this vetting process, to practice, and build the prototype….You coach them through that process, and then on September 28th, at the end of the seven‑month cycle, the top eight teams will pitch their ideas to our CEO, and members of his direct report team.

-That is live on television.
-What’s cool is that we secure rooms around the world in various cities.
+That is [live-streamed internally using Adobe Connect].
+What’s cool is that we secure rooms around the world in various cities [for employees to watch].
 You have people staying up in all time zones, rooting for their colleagues… It creates a fun element to say, “OK, this is what success looks like.
 This is what pitching an idea looks like, and this is the training and the behavior that you need to model…”

 During the four-week [idea generation] period, we are also [providing] tools, templates, and programs to support people to think differently…We’re delivering design thinking sessions in person around the world, so people can come in and get introduced to the methodologies.
 If they’re not really sure how to get started, teaching them those concepts in terms of the key phases of empathy, and all those things that help to spark thought, they’re getting that in real-time.